 The Foundation has a two-stage application process.
-The Stage 1 Application, due March 1, requests information about the organization and the program funding is being requested for.
-The Stage 2 Application, due August 1, asks follow-up questions to the Stage 1 Application.
+The Stage 1 Application requests information about the organization and the program funding is being requested for.
+The Stage 2 Application asks follow-up questions to the Stage 1 Application.
 You will be able to view the Stage 1 Application, but not make edits at the Stage 2 phase of the application process.
 A Stage 1 Application must be submitted to advance to Stage 2 and be considered for funding.
 Submission of a Stage 2 Application is by invitation only.

 Foundation Process for Decision Making

 The Foundation will review Stage 1 Applications at their meeting in June and applicants will be notified by July of the Board's decision to invite a Stage 2 Application.
 A site visit will be conducted with all applicants requesting first year funding, typically in the fall.
 The Foundation will review Stage 2 Applications at their meeting in November and applicants will be notified in mid-November of the Boards decision.
 Funding will be available in December for the next year.